Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Option D.
 ![Question 62 option D](images/question62_D.jpg)

+### A Security Engineer is working with the development team to design a supply chain application that stores sensitive inventory data in an Amazon S3 bucket.
+The application will use an AWS KMS customer master key (CMK) to encrypt the data on Amazon S3.
+The inventory data on Amazon S3 will be shared of vendors.
+All vendors will use AWS principals from their own AWS accounts to access the data on Amazon S3.
+The vendor list may change weekly, and the solution must support cross-account access.
+What is the MOST efficient way to manage access control for the KMS CMK7?

+- [x] Use KMS grants to manage key access.
+Programmatically create and revoke grants to manage vendor access.
+- [ ] Use an IAM role to manage key access.
+Programmatically update the IAM role policies to manage vendor access.
+- [ ] Use KMS key policies to manage key access.
+Programmatically update the KMS key policies to manage vendor access.
+- [ ] Use delegated access across AWS accounts by using IAM roles to manage key access.
+Programmatically update the IAM trust policy to manage cross- account vendor access.

 ### A developer 15 building a serverless application hosted on IAM that uses Amazon Redshift in a data store.
 The application has separate modules for read/write and read-only functionality.
 The modules need their own database users for compliance reasons.
 Which combination of steps should a security engineer implement to grant appropriate access?
 (Select TWO)

 - [ ] Configure cluster security groups for each application module to control access to database users that are required for read-only and read/write.